Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 before.
 (If you're a beginner, read this first.)

-Weight is a really important variable in the enjoyment and success of a multiday hiking trip.
+Weight is a really important variable in the enjoyment and success of a multi day backpacking trip.

 In my mind, it's the most important consideration!